Hōnen: A rising figure in the capital

-Hōnen relocated to the district of Ōtani in Kyoto, where he started addressing crowds of men and women, establishing a considerable following.
-Hōnen attracted fortune-tellers, ex-robbers, samurai and other elements of society normally excluded from Buddhist practice.
+Hōnen's teaching attracted all sorts of people, from samurai like Kumagai Naozane, to merchants, prostitutes, robbers, and other elements of society normally excluded from Buddhist practice.
 Hōnen was a man of recognition in Kyoto, and many priests and nobleman allied with him and visited him for spiritual advice.
-Among them was an imperial regent named Kujō Kanezane (1149–1207).
-The increasing popularity of his teachings drew criticism from noted contemporaries as Myōe and Jōkei among others, who argued against Hōnen's sole reliance on nembutsu as a means of rebirth in a pure land.
-Additionally, some disciples interpreted Hōnen's teachings in unexpected ways, leading to disreputable behavior, criticism of other sects, or other forms of antinomianism.
+The increasing popularity of his teachings drew criticism from noted contemporaries as Chikai, Myōe and Jōkei among others, who argued against Hōnen's sole reliance on nembutsu as a means of rebirth in a Pure Land.
+This led to a public debate (known as the Ohara Controversy) in 1186 between Hōnen and some monks representing other schools.
+Hōnen's popularity rose after this debate and he gained more followers.